MattCCC/fetchff/README.md

 ✅ **Small:** Minimal code footprint of ~3KB gzipped for managing extensive APIs.

-✅ **Secure:** Secure by default rather than "permissive by default" like other libs e.g. Axios.
+✅ **Secure:** Secure by default rather than "permissive by default"

 ✅ **Immutable:** Every request has its own instance.